We visited Tokyo at the beginning of 2018. We couldn’t miss Tokyo Disney – we love it.

 Getting from Tokyo to Tokyo Disney Resorts

-Tokyo Disney Resort (in Japan, obviously) isn’t actually in Tokyo.
+Tokyo Disney Resort isn’t actually in Tokyo.
 It’s in Chiba, one of the neighboring cities.

 From Tokyo to Tokyo Disney, there are many transport options.
 We almost always take the train, as it’s our favorite transport option, but you can take the bus (there’s a bus from Shinjuku Station Bus terminal) straight to the resort.
-They do sell out so buy in advance or go early.
+They do sell out so buy in advance or go early if you plan to head straight to the parks.

-The train trip is easy, you’ll need to get to Maihama Station by either Keiô or Musashino Lines.
+The train trip is easy, you’ll need to get to Maihama Station by either Keio or Musashino Lines.
 From there, you’ll either to take the monorail to the parks or walk.
-The monorail is great, though.
+The monorail is great fun, but not necessarily the fastest or easiest option (and it’s paid).

 We went to Maihama Station and took the bus from the Disney Resorts Bus Terminal to the Hotel, but depending on where you’re staying, it’s easier to take the Monorail or even walk.

-The whole trip takes around an hour, but it depends a lot on where you are, to begin with.
+The whole trip between Tokyo and Tokyo Disney takes around an hour, but it depends a lot on where you are.

 After a long research, we decided to go by the end of January.
 It’d be best according to our schedule, the weather, and all.